 MDMA is better known by names including the following:4

 MDMA is a popularly abused drug.
 In 2014, the National Survey on Drug Use and Health found that more than 17 million people aged 12 or older had reported using MDMA at least once in their lives.3 Teens have contributed to the prevalent rates of MDMA use in the U.S., with 4.10% of high school seniors admitting to having used the drug.2,5

-People often abuse MDMA in combination with marijuana or alcohol.9 Prior to being distributed, it is common for MDMA to be mixed with other harmful drugs, such as ketamine, methamphetamine, cocaine, cough medicine, or bath salts, unbeknownst to the user.9 These additives can increase the risk of harmful consequences, including overdose.
+MDMA is typically taken as a capsule, pill, or tablet.1,2 Prior to being distributed, it is common for MDMA to be mixed with other harmful drugs, such as ketamine, methamphetamine, cocaine, cough medicine, or bath salts, unbeknownst to the user.1,2 In some cases, these additives can increase the risk of harmful consequences, including overdose.
+Additionally, it is common for people who abuse MDMA to abuse other drugs as well, such as alcohol and marijuana.4

-With patterns of use that differ from many other known drugs of abuse, issues regarding MDMA addiction and MDMA dependence continue to be debated 1,4.
-The NIDA reports that there is evidence to suggest the potential for MDMA addiction with 43% of users showing signs of MDMA dependence 4.
-One well-established problem associated with MDMA abuse is the presentation of unwanted and uncomfortable withdrawal symptoms when a user abruptly quits or reduces use 1,3,4.
+The National Institute on Drug Abuse (NIDA) reports there is evidence to suggest the potential for MDMA addiction with 43% of users in one study showing signs of MDMA dependence.6 One well-established problem associated with MDMA abuse is the presentation of unwanted and uncomfortable withdrawal symptoms when a user abruptly quits or reduces use.2

-Some adverse short-term effects of MDMA may include:3,9
+Some adverse short-term effects of MDMA may include:1,3,4,6

-The longer a person abuses MDMA the higher their risk of experiencing harmful and potentially life-threatening consequences.
+The longer a person abuses MDMA, the higher their risk of experiencing harmful and potentially life-threatening consequences.

 Changes in functioning throughout the brain’s serotonergic and other neurotransmitter systems could help to explain the onset of a number of unwanted MDMA withdrawal symptoms.
 Although these detox symptoms vary from person to person, common MDMA withdrawal symptoms include 1,3,4: